Do it yourself

 - AWS D1.1 Structural Welding Code, AWS D1.5 Bridge Welding Code, ASME Section IX welder qualification framework, API 1104 pipeline welding standard, and NFPA 51B hot-work standard — publicly published code references; verify currently applicable revision with your AHJ or inspector before relying on procedure details

-- Cross-trade tool coverage figures (Quo and QuoteIQ across all 17 trades, Jobber across 15 of 17) from The Agentic Index tools.json feed
+- Cross-trade tool coverage figures (Quo and QuoteIQ across all 17 trades, Jobber across 15 of 17) from The Agentic AI Index tools.json feed

-Last reviewed: 2026-05-28.
-The Agentic Index does not provide legal, compliance, or business advice.
+Last reviewed: 2026-06-22.
+The Agentic AI Index does not provide legal, compliance, or business advice.
 Verify all claims, pricing, and vendor terms directly with each vendor.